 The Indian government has been aware of the risks posed by money laundering from the past to the present.
-The governments of India aim to protect their country from money laundering risks through laws and legal mechanisms.
+The governments of India aim to protect the country from money laundering risks through laws and legal mechanisms.
 India enacted the Prevention of Money Laundering Act in 2002.
 The laws and regulations prior to this law were insufficient to combat money laundering.
-The Prevention of Money Laundering Act has entered into force to combat money laundering and to prevent money laundering.
+The Prevention of Money Laundering Act has entered into force to combat money laundering and prevent money laundering.
 In addition, India is among the countries that are members of FATF.
 FATF is a global organization established to prevent money laundering all over the world.
 By publishing AML guidelines, FATF aims for countries to fight financial crime more effectively.
 The FATF member states' AML regimes must comply with FATF recommendations.

 Which Sectors have to ensure AML compliance?

 In line with the Prevention of Money Laundering Act, the banking industry, financial institutions, financial service providers, gaming businesses and casinos have to ensure AML compliance.
 These organizations must implement customer due diligence requirements during the customer onboarding phase.
 Customer due diligence helps determine the customer's risk level.
 In addition, these organizations must record and retain customer information.
 These organizations have to conduct AML checks, detect suspicious transactions of customers, and report to authorized units.